Saving & Spending Travel

 Fact checked

 Uber's on-demand convenience and budget-friendly fares have become a go-to for many.
-But hailing the perfect ride isn't always smooth sailing.
+However, hailing the perfect ride isn't always smooth sailing.

-Before you hop in, steer clear of these 15 common rider mistakes to keep more money in your wallet and ensure a seamless Uber experience.
+Before you hop in, steer clear of these 15 common rider mistakes to keep more cash in your wallet and ensure a stress-free Uber experience.

 How to become a member today: